SebastianTirsen/ms4-vintage-furniture/README.md

 * The user should be able to exit the individual furnitures just by clicking once and view all the furnitures again.

 Implementation:
-If the user is interested in more information about a certain piece of furniture, they can just click on the image to get to a page showing the specific details of the selected item.
-When the user is satisfied, they can click a button named "Keep shopping" to view all the furnitures again.
+If the user is interested in more information about a certain piece of furniture, they click on the image to get to a page showing the specific details of the selected item.
+When the user is satisfied, they click the button named "Keep shopping" to view all the furnitures again.

 User Story: